kundajelab/ChromDragoNN/README.md

 ...
 chr2   100    1100       1      0           1
 ```

+ChromDragoNN works on binary data and hence do ensure that the labels are all 0 or 1 only.

 Then use the following command to process the data (this may take a few hours depending on the size of your dataset):
 ```bash